MEGAN: Multi-Explanation Graph Attention Network: Multi-Explanation Graph Attention Network

 \subsection{Architecture Overview}

-To solve the previously defined task we propose the following \textit{multi-explanation graph attention network} (MEGAN) architecture.
-Figure \ref{fig:architecture} provides a visual overview of this architecture.
+To solve the previously defined task we propose the following \textit{multi-explanation graph attention network} (MEGAN) architecture, for which Figure \ref{fig:architecture} provides a visual overview.
 The network consists of $L$ attention layers, where the number of layers $L$ and the hidden units of each layer are hyperparameters.
-Each of these layers consists of $K$ individual, yet structurally identical GATv2 \citep{brody_how_2022} attention heads, one for each of the $K$ expected explanation channels.
+Each of these layers consists of $K$ individual, yet structurally identical GATv2 \cite{brody_how_2022} attention heads, one for each of the $K$ expected explanation channels.
 Assuming the attention heads in the $l$-th layer have $N_l$ hidden units, then each attention head produces its own node embeddings $\mathbf{H}^{(l,k)}$, where $k \in \{1,\dots,K\}$ is the head index.
-The final node embeddings $\mathbf{H}^{(l)} \in \mathbb{R}^{V \times N_l \cdot K}$ of layer $l$ are then produced by concatenating all these individual matrices along the feature dimension:
+The final node embeddings $\mathbf{H}^{(l)} \in \mathbb{R}^{V \times N_l \cdot K}$ of layer $l$ are then produced by averaging all these individual matrices along the feature dimension:

-This node embedding tensor will then be used as the input to \textit{each} of the $K$ attention heads of layer $l+1$.
+This node embedding tensor is then used as the input to \textit{each} of the $K$ attention heads of layer $l+1$.
 Aside from the node embeddings, each attention head also produces a vector $\mathbf{A}^{(l,k)} \in \mathbb{R}^{E}$ of attention logits which are used to calculate the attention weights

 of the $k$-the attention head in the $l$-th layer.
 The edge importance tensor $\mathbf{E}^{\text{im}} \in [0,1]^{E \times K}$ is calculated from the concatenation of these attention logit tensors in the feature dimension and summed up over the number of layers: